PRODUCT CATEGORIES

 Our Company

-Previous | Porch Guide Home | Next
+Previous | Table of Contents | Next

 The 4" Rule

 Many building codes specify that a 4" ball must not be able to pass between Balusters.
-Therefore, if you are using turned Balusters, they may need to be a bit closer than 4" at their unturned portions to satisfy the 4" rule.
+Therefore, if you are using Turned Balusters, they may need to be a bit closer than 4" at their unturned portions to satisfy the 4" rule.

 Traditional Spacing

 Traditionally, Balusters are spaced fairly closely.
-How close a matter of personal taste.
+How close is a matter of personal taste.
 Also, the smaller the Baluster, the closer together they are normally spaced.

 The space between unturned portions of Balusters should be about 1-1/2 times the width of the Baluster.